zzANDREYzz/DBAttachmentPickerController/README.md

 - `UIView *senderView` - Used to provide opportunity to correctly calculate position popover view when app works on iPad.
 You can specify UIButton, UITableViewCell, etc. instance to which the user touched.
 ATTENTION: The parameter must contain only UIView subclass instance or nil;
 - `DBAttachmentMediaType mediaType` - It's determine the types of attachments that can be picked.
 Default is DBAttachmentMediaTypeMaskAll;
+- `UIImagePickerControllerQualityType capturedVideoQulity` - Used to determine the quality of the captured video from camera.
+Default is UIImagePickerControllerQualityTypeMedium;
 - `BOOL allowsSelectionFromOtherApps` - Used to add Other Apps button.
 ATTENTION: To correctly work this option you must select iCloud Documents capability on project settings.
 To view detail information, see [AllowsSelectionFromOtherApps](#AllowsSelectionFromOtherApps).
 Default is NO.
 - `BOOL allowsMultipleSelection` - Used to allow multiple selection where it possible.
 Default is NO.